actionml/universal-recommender/README.md

 ### v0.3.0

  - fixed a bug which requires that in the engine.json the `typeName` is required to be `"items"`, with this release the type can be more descriptive.
- - Now supports the `CleanedDataSource` trait.
+ - Now supports the `SelfCleanedDataSource` trait.
 Adding params to the `DataSource` part of `engine.json` allows control of de-duplication, property event compaction, and a time window of event.
 The time window is used to age out the oldest events.
 Note: this only works with the ActionML fork of PredictionIO found in the [ActionML github repository here](https://github.com/actionml/PredictionIO).

 ### v0.2.3